Most patients facing an operation would of course prefer an experienced surgeon over one just learning the procedure.

 But how, then, does a surgical student get the thousands of hours of practice necessary to gain confidence and expertise without putting people at risk?

-joints requiring the insertion of a camera and instruments into holes in a knee or shoulder.
+Increasingly, the answer is being found in virtual simulators.
+That's especially true in arthroscopy, a type of minimally invasive surgery on joints requiring the insertion of a camera and instruments into holes in a knee or shoulder.
 Such "closed" operations lend themselves particularly well to virtual simulation, because the real thing is done on a monitor anyway.

 Dr. Mike Kremer, co-director of the Rush University Simulation Laboratory in Chicago, likens the simulators — hand grips that appear on the monitor as surgical instruments — to "a very high-level video game."